WLAN-Pi/developers/style/PYTHON.md

 See the official [Python packaging projects guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/) to get started.

+New projects must use `pyproject.toml` for project metadata.
+Do not use `setup.py` for new packages.

 If you cannot run your Python project directly as a module `python -m app`, it is not packaged correctly.

 If you rely on data outside of your package, you must to handle considerations for when that data is not present when your package is run.
 Do not rely on hard coding paths, make them configurable.